AnujSrivastava007/hackathon_1-code/README.md

 ﻿# Bite Share

 BiteShare is a site designed to combat the large amount of food disposed of each day despite being perfectly edible.
-Hunger is a problem faced by several counties in California, but this website would like to combat it in Davis specifically.
+Hunger is a problem faced by several states in India.

-This project was architected by [Anish Kondepudi](https://github.com/anish-kondepudi), [Saipranav Kotamreddy](https://https://github.com/Saipranav-Kotamreddy), and [Rachit Sharma](https://github.com/RachitSharma2001).
+This project was architected by Anuj Srivastava Prashant Shukla Sagar Kasana.

 __Below are the languages used in creating this Web App:__